14 Top Crypto Venture Capital Firms Active Right Now

 9. Coinbase Ventures

-- Investment stages: Seed, early stage, late stage, and ICO
+- Investment stages: Seed, early-stage, and late-stage venture, including ICOs

-- Industries of focus: Blockchain, Cryptocurrency, FinTech, and Financial Services
+- Industries of focus: Blockchain, Cryptocurrency, Finance, Financial Services, FinTech

 - Geographical presence: Oakland, California